elis-git/llm_evaluation_on_android_violations/README.md

 ## Dataset Details

-The dataset contains 272 vulnerabilities, which are violations to the [Android Security Best Practices](https://developer.android.com/privacy-and-security/security-tips) in both Java classes and the Android Manifest file.
+The dataset (see `dataset.csv`) contains 272 vulnerabilities, which are violations to the [Android Security Best Practices](https://developer.android.com/privacy-and-security/security-tips) in both Java classes and the Android Manifest file.
 There are a total of 176 violations written in Java and 96 violations written in XML, covering 18 different categories of vulnerabilities.

 Each entry in the dataset includes the following information: